 As part of the Governor's continuing effort to streamline state government, eliminate duplicative work and unnecessary cost in order to increase efficiencies, Executive Order 10 (2003) authorized the consolidation of the internal auditing function from 26 designated agencies into a single statewide function covering 46 agencies/boards/ commissions that report to the Governor.
-On October 1, 2003, approximately 90 internal auditors and 10 administrative staff operating out of the 26 designated agencies were formally transferred under the jurisdiction of CMS, into an administrative unit known as the Illinois Office of Internal Audits (IOIA).
-Beginning in January 2004, IOIA staff and operations consolidated in to four locations to provide statewide coverage.
+Due to further consolidations we now provide internal audit coverage to 36 agencies/boards/commissions.
+We have offices in Springfield, Chicago, Marion and Rockford.